speddle/file_my_downloads/README.md

 # file_my_downloads
-racket code to parse filenames and pdf text and sort and rename fiels
+racket code to parse filenames and pdf text and sort and rename files